 - Strength of letter of support

 - Evidence of strong training and productivity

 - Personal need

-Applicants will be notified of their funding status in October.
+Applicants will be notified of their funding status no later than December 1.
 Funds will become available January 1.
 Awards will be for 1 year.
 Dependent upon the availability of funds, recipients may apply for one additional year of funding, and/or a no-cost extension.
 Click here to learn more about the process for extensions or and renewals.

 Still have questions?